Spin Squeezing with Magnetic Dipoles: Materials and Methods

 \subsubsection{Spin State Preparation}

 The experimental procedure is shown in Fig. \ref{fig:expcontrol}.
-We transfer the spin states from $\ket{g}=\ket{F=19/2,m_F=-19/2}$ to $\ket{\uparrow}=\ket{F=19/2,m_F=1/2}$ with a single Landau-Zener sweep through all 10 $m_F\to m_F+1$ transitions (red box), similarly to \cite{patscheider_controlling_2020}.
+We transfer the spin states from $\ket{g}=\ket{F=19/2,m_F=-19/2}$ to $\ket{\downarrow}=\ket{F=19/2,m_F=1/2}$ with a single Landau-Zener sweep through all 10 $m_F\to m_F+1$ transitions (red box), similarly to \cite{patscheider_controlling_2020}.
 To ensure high fidelity, we ramp the magnetic field to near 59 Gauss where the quadratic Zeeman effect induces a 90 kHz detuning between each adjacent $m_F\to m_F+1$ transition.
 We avoid Feschbach-induced losses from the $\sim26$ Feschbach resonances per Gauss by loading into a band insulator and ramping the magnetic field as fast as possible, and therefore diabatically with respect to tunneling \cite{frisch_quantum_2014}.
 Choosing a Rabi frequency near 2 kHz gives a total transfer fidelity of over 97\%.
 Furthermore, because our in-vacuum coil has a natural resonance at 60.8 MHz, we maintain the RF tone at that constant frequency while sweeping the magnetic field up by 2 Gauss over 100 ms to bring each of the 10 transitions in resonance with the RF tone.

 Following the state preparation, we ramp the magnetic field to the magnetically insensitive value of \qty{10.622}{G} and apply a $\ket{\downarrow}\to\ket{\uparrow}=\ket{F=17/2,m_F=1/2}$ Landau-Zener sweep at 2.689 GHz (green box).
 The Rabi frequency of the sweep is 870 Hz, with a 20 ms duration and 30 kHz frequency ramp.
-The remaining atoms in $F=19/2$ (mostly in other $m_F$ states besides $m_F=1/2$) are then blown out with a resonant 583 nm pulse (yellow box).
+The remaining atoms in $F=19/2$ (mostly in other $m_F$ states besides $m_F=1/2$) are then blown out with a resonant 583 nm frequency sweep across all $m_F$ states (yellow box).

 Now that the atoms are spin-polarized in $\ket{\uparrow}$, the squeezing pulse sequence (blue boxes) can be applied.
 This typically consists of a $\pi/2$ pulse to prepare all atoms in the superposition $(\ket{\uparrow}+\ket{\downarrow})/\sqrt{2}$, followed by spin-echo $\pi$ pulses of alternating sign every 66 ms, ending with a readout pulse 90 degrees out of phase with the preparation pulse.